LLNL/zfp/docs/source/algorithm.rst

 are truncated in the variable-length bit stream.
 However, all least significant bit planes with all-zero bits are truncated, and the number of encoded bit planes is recorded in step 7.
-As with lossy compression, a floating-point block consisting of all (positive) zeros is represented as a single bit, making it possible to efficiently encode sparse data.
+As with lossy compression, a floating-point block consisting of all ("positive") zeros is represented as a single bit, making it possible to efficiently encode sparse data.

 If the block-floating-point transform is not lossless, then the reversible compression algorithm falls back on a simpler scheme that reinterprets